csi4999-mims/documentation/Local Development Environment/README.md

 [Git Bash](https://git-scm.com/download/win) installed.
 If you don't, go ahead and install it, or use whatever [Git front-end](https://git-scm.com/download/gui/windows) you prefer.
 This guide, however, will assume you are using Git Bash for Windows.
-We'll use it to clone the [Website](https://github.com/csi4999-mims/Website) repository from GitHub.

 If you have already been communicating with GitHub over ssh in Git Bash, great; you can skip this paragraph!
-If you haven't, you can either share an ssh key that Git Bash knows about with GitHub or you can use an https connection.
+If you haven't, you can either share with GitHub an ssh key that Git Bash knows about, or you can use an https connection.
 Using an https connection is perfectly fine, it just may require you to enter your GitHub credentials each time you interact with GitHub.
 For more details on how to share an